-Proposals that incorporate current best practice in energy conservation will be supported where such measures are designed to be integral to the building design and minimise any detrimental impact on the building or its surroundings.
-Examples could include:
+Development proposals that incorporate energy conservation and sustainable construction, including the following measures as appropriate to the proposal, will be supported where such measures are designed to be integral to the building design and minimise any detrimental impact on the building or its surroundings:

-- a. maximising the benefits of solar gain through site layouts and orientation of buildings; - b. incorporating best practice in energy conservation and efficiency; - c. avoiding the installation of fossil fuelbased heating systems; and - d. incorporating sustainable design and construction measures and energy efficiency measures such as ground/ air source heat pumps, solar panels and greywater recycling/rainwater and stormwater harvesting.
+- maximising the benefits of solar gain through site layouts and orientation of buildings; - b. incorporating best practice in energy conservation and efficiency; - c. installing renewable heating technology; - d. incorporating sustainable building design and construction measures which minimise waste reduction, re-use and recycle minerals, and use sustainable materials, including in relation to their procurement and energy and water efficiency measures such as ground/ air source heat pumps, solar panels and greywater recycling/rainwater and stormwater harvesting; and - e. where it possible to do so, adapt and reuse structures already on the development site.